Shashankss1205/CodeGraphContext/SECURITY.md

 ## 🙏 Acknowledgments

-We value the contributions from the community and encourage responsible disclosure to help keep `aitoolbox.software` safe and secure for all users.
+We value the contributions from the community and encourage responsible disclosure to help keep `CodeGraphContext` safe and secure for all users.

 ---